ojusxe/howwasyourdayhoney/README.md

 - **Frame Extraction**: FFmpeg.wasm extracts PNG frames from video input in the browser
 - **ASCII Conversion**: Canvas API and JavaScript convert images to ASCII using luminance mapping
-- **Character Mapping**: Uses optimized ASCII character set for maximum visual accuracy across all video types
+- **Character Mapping**: Uses optimized 70+ character set by default, with option for custom character sets
 - **File Export**: Each frame becomes a standalone text file ready for terminal display
 - **Privacy First**: All processing happens locally - your videos never leave your browser